HOW TO CHOOSE GROUT LIKE A PRO

 Good question!

-In a functional sense, grout’s the guy who holds everything together #abitlikemyhusband Whether they’re hand or machine-crafted, tiles are never going to have perfectly straight edges to line up seamlessly, so it serves the purpose of filling the gaps between the tiles.
+In a functional sense, grout’s the guy who holds everything together #abitlikethehusband Whether they’re hand or machine-crafted, tiles are never going to have perfectly straight edges to line up seamlessly, so it serves the purpose of filling the gaps between the tiles.
 Grout also helps hold your tiles to the walls or floor and acts as a sealant to help prevent water getting in behind.

-And then there’s how it looks (the part that I’m all about!).
+And then there’s how it looks (the part that we’re all about!).
 Grout can actually make or break the overall impact of your tiles.
 This is why you really need to make a conscious decision about it for yourself.
 You can play around with colours and the size of the gap between tiles to dramatically change the look of your layout.

 blocks-BLACK.png